 The best filter in our case is the capacitor.
 You may have heard, a capacitor is charge storing device.
 But actually, it can be best used as a filter.
 It is the most inexpensive filter for our basic 5V power supply design.

 A regulator is the linear integrated circuit use to provide a regulated constant output voltage.
 Voltage regulation is very important because we do not need a change in output voltage when the load changes.
-A load independent of the output voltage is always required.
+A output voltage independent of the load is always required.
 The Regulator IC not just makes the output voltage independent of varying loads, but also from line voltage changes.

 I hope you have developed some basic concept of power supply design. let’s go further with the actual circuit diagram for our specific 5V DC power supply design.